-For the purposes of this definition - seizures, headaches, fatigue, lethargy or any symptoms of psychological or psychiatric origin will not be accepted as evidence of permanent deficit of the neurological system.
+For the purposes of this definition, headaches, fatigue, lethargy or any symptoms of psychological or psychiatric origin will not be accepted as evidence of permanent deficit of the neurological system.

-42. Third Degree Burns - covering 20% of the body's surface area
+45. Third Degree Burns - covering 20% of the of body surface area

-Burns that involve damage or destruction of the skin to its full depth through to the underlying tissue and covering at least 20% of the body's surface area.
+Burns that involve damage or destruction of the skin to its full depth through to the underlying tissue and covering at least 20% of the body's surface area or at least 25% surface area of the face which for the purpose of this definition includes the forehead and the ears.

-43. Total and Permanent Disability
+46. Total and Permanent Disability

-1. Total and Permanent Disability before age 65 means that in the Disability opinion of the Company's Chief Medical Officer, the Life Insured is, because of illness or accident, permanently and irreversibly unable to carry out at least 3 of the 6 activities listed below or is permanently disabled by reason of mental incapacity.
+1. Total and Permanent Disability before age 65 means that in the opinion of the Company's Chief Medical Officer, the Life Insured is, because of illness or accident, permanently and irreversibly unable to carry out at least 3 of the 6 activities listed below or is permanently disabled by reason of mental incapacity.
 The person must have taken any appropriate prescribed medication and then be unable to perform the task on their own.